Current Issues, updated 15 August 2020

 The planning applications for (A) the Brewery redevelopment including 817 units, (B) the school and (C) Chalkers Corner followed in early 2018.
 We contributed extensively to the 125-page response of the Mortlake Brewery Community Group on applications A and C providing expertise in planning, traffic, and environmental impact to add to their expertise in architecture and landscape.
 We also contributed extensively to the 45-page response on application B maintaining that there is no proven need for it and that the current primary school population can be accommodated in further expansion of the existing secondary schools in the area.
 We also separately submitted one-page objections to all three planning applications highlighting contravention with a number of policies in the Council’s Local Plan.

 The developer produced revised plans in the summer of 2019 which showed inter alia the reduction of housing units from 817 to 813.
 Our objections remained the same as before.
 The Council considered all three planning applications in January 2020 and decided first to refuse application C and then to approve applications A and B subject to direction from the Mayor of London.
 In May 2020 the Mayor called in all three applications for his own determination primarily in order to engineer an increase in the affordable housing content.
-He has arranged a public hearing on Thursday 26 Nov. and we intend to organise a MESS meeting to discuss the latest plans on a Monday evening in September.
+He has arranged a public hearing on Thursday 26 Nov, for which the deadline for response is 27 Sept.

 Meanwhile, the Council has granted planning permission for temporary use of the Brewery site as a film studio, to which we did not object.